 For example, it is hard enough for end users of computing systems to be aware of the data that is collected about them, but it’s even harder to understand how that data can be used to categorize their personal characteristics or activities, to make predictions about their future behavior and interests, and to infer sensitive, private information.
 I’m working to discover ways to help people take back some agency over the data they provide to the apps and platforms they use, so that they will have a way to influence what these systems can do and how they affect the world.

-I am an Assistant Professor in the Department of Media and Information, of the College of Communication Arts and Sciences at Michigan State University.
-I also lead the Behavior, Information and Technology Lab (BITLab).
+I am currently an Associate Professor in the Department of Media and Information, of the College of Communication Arts and Sciences at Michigan State University.
+My research right now is funded by NSF SaTC award CNS-1524296, and by an endowment to MSU from AT&T. Some keywords to describe my research are: digital privacy, inferences, social norms, algorithms, big data, sociotechnical systems.

 Some things I’ve been up to lately…